Aston juxta Mondrum

-Etymology
+Toponymy

 The name of the village means 'Aston near Mondrum [forest],' presumably to set it apart from other places named 'Aston.'
+In 1321, however, the place is called 'Aston in Mondrum' – that is it is within the forest of Delamere-Mondrum, TNA CHES 29/33 m 16.

 History

-The village is mentioned in the Domesday Book as consisting of three households.
+The village is mentioned in the Domesday Book as consisting of three households, and was held by William Malbank.
+Later on, Thomas lord of Crewe granted his sister Sibill all his lordship of Aston as well as lands in Cholmondeston.
 Worleston Dairy Institute was located in the civil parish, and received a royal visit from George V and Queen Mary in 1913.
 The institute closed in 1926.

 Demographics

-According to the 2001 Census the parish had a population of 133, in 55 households.
+According to the 2001 census the parish had a population of 133, in 55 households.
 The population of the civil parish had risen at the 2011 Census to 292.
 The historical population figures were 111 (1801), 171 (1851), 194 (1901) and 141 (1951).

 Landmarks

 The grade-II-listed St Oswald's Church, founded 1873, is in Worleston village.
 A major fire in 1997 damaged the roof, chancel and organ loft; the church has since been restored.
 St Oswald's has been administered since 1991 as a united benefice, the Cross Country Group of Parish Churches, with St Mary's, Acton, St Bartholomew's, Church Minshull, and St David's, Wettenhall.
 It falls into the rural deanery of Nantwich and the diocese of Chester.
-Since 2007, the vicar has been the Reverend Peter Lillicrap.
-A magazine, Cross Country, is circulated across all four churches.
+Since 2014, the vicar has been the Reverend Anne Lawson.